docker/docs/engine/swarm/services.md

 ### Customize a service's isolation mode

-Docker 17.12 CE and higher allow you to specify a swarm service's isolation mode.
-This setting applies to Windows hosts only and is ignored for Linux hosts.
-The isolation mode can be one of the following:
+Docker 17.12 CE and higher allow you to specify a swarm service's isolation mode. **This setting applies to Windows hosts only and is ignored for Linux hosts.** The isolation mode can be one of the following:

 - `default`: Use the default isolation mode configured for the Docker host, as configured by the `-exec-opt` flag or `exec-opts` array in `daemon.json`.
-If the daemon does not specify an isolation technology, `process` is the default.
+If the daemon does not specify an isolation technology, `process` is the default for Windows Server, and `hyperv` is the default (and only) choice for Windows 10.

 - `process`: Run the service tasks as a separate process on the host.

+  > **Note**: `process` isolation mode is only supported on Windows Server.
+  > Windows 10 only supports `hyperv` isolation mode.

 - `hyperv`: Run the service tasks as isolated `hyperv` tasks.
 This increases overhead but provides more isolation.

-You can specify the isolation mode when creating a new service or updating an existing service.
+You can specify the isolation mode when creating or updating a new service using the `--isolation` flag.

 ### Control service placement